Are you looking to buy a .5-carat diamond ring but don’t know where to start?

 According to GIA, clarity is a term used to describe the absence of inclusions and blemishes in a diamond.

-Based on the number of inclusions and surface defects, diamonds are graded from best (no inclusions visible under 10x magnification) to worst (obvious inclusions visible under 10x magnification):
+Based on the number of diamond inclusions and surface defects, diamonds are graded from best (no inclusions visible under 10x magnification) to worst (obvious inclusions visible under 10x magnification):

 - Flawless (FL)